Is Running a Small Business Without a Website in 2026 the Same as Being Closed Forever?

 FAQ

-A realistic starting range is ₹5,000 to ₹15,000 per month, scaled up gradually as channels prove their ROI.
+A realistic starting range is ₹5,000 to ₹15,000 per month, scaled up gradually as each channel proves its ROI.

-Yes, because digital marketing is measurable, targetable, and scalable on small budgets, while traditional marketing forces flat upfront spends with no tracking.
+Yes — it’s measurable, targetable, and scalable on small budgets, while traditional marketing forces flat upfront spends with no way to track what worked.

-How long does cost-effective digital marketing take to show results
+How long does it take to show results?